pearg/pearg_documentation/content/getting-started/hpc-resources.md

 ### Mosquito Server (mozzie)

-IP address: `45.113.235.8`
+IP address: `115.146.86.169`

-The [mozzie server](http://45.113.235.8/) is a 28 core cluster comprised of two nodes.
-The master node has 11 cores available for use and 48 GB of RAM, while the worker node has 16 cores and 64 GB available.
+The [mozzie server](http://115.146.86.169/) is currently a 32 core cluster comprised of one node.
+It has 30 cores available for use via SLURM and 128 GB of RAM.

 ### Genetic Rescue Server (rescue)

-IP address: `115.146.85.115`
+IP address: `115.146.86.14`

-The [rescue server](http://115.146.85.115) is a 24 core cluster comprised of two machines.
-The master node has 11 cores available for use and 48 GB of RAM, while the worker node has 12 cores and 48 GB availble.
+The [rescue server](http://115.146.86.14) is currently a 16 core cluster comprised of one node.
+It has 15 cores available for use and 64 GB of RAM.

 -----